Cyborg Cop: Release

+Theatrical

+In the Philippines, the film was theatrically released by Solar Films as Universal Warrior on August 26, 1993.

+Home media

 Cyborg Cop was released direct-to-video in the United States in 1994.
-In the Philippines, the film was theatrically released by Solar Films as Universal Warrior on August 26, 1993.

-Critical reception
+Reception

 Critical reception was generally, although not universally, poor.
 Halliwell's Film Guide, for example, described it as "dim standard robot action fodder" with a "violent, cliché-ridden plot".

+Sequel

+A sequel titled Cyborg Cop II was released in 1994.